apache/paimon/docs/content/how-to/cdc-ingestion.md

 {{< generated/mysql_sync_table >}}

 If the Paimon table you specify does not exist, this action will automatically create the table.
 Its schema will be derived from all specified MySQL tables.
 If the Paimon table already exists, its schema will be compared against the schema of all specified MySQL tables.

-This action supports a limited number of schema changes.
-Currently, the framework can not drop columns, so the behaviors of `DROP` will be ignored, `RENAME` will add a new column.
-Currently supported schema changes includes:

-* Adding columns.

-* Altering column types.
-More specifically,

-  * altering from a string type (char, varchar, text) to another string type with longer length,
-  * altering from a binary type (binary, varbinary, blob) to another binary type with longer length,
-  * altering from an integer type (tinyint, smallint, int, bigint) to another integer type with wider range,
-  * altering from a floating-point type (float, double) to another floating-point type with wider range,

-  are supported.

 Example